akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 tail -n 4 raw_fastq/QUBO_S152_R1.fastq
 ```

-You can read more about the fastq file encoding [here](https://en.wikipedia.org/wiki/FASTQ_format).
-Fastqc uses these data to generate a really useful report.
+Fastqc uses the [fields in the fastq](https://en.wikipedia.org/wiki/FASTQ_format) file to generate a report about the quality patterns seen across samples.
+The first line (the header) contains [interesting information](https://learn.gencore.bio.nyu.edu/ngs-file-formats/fastq-format/) about instrument name, flowcell ID, etc.

 Let's check how many reads we have in each file using `wc` (word count).
 By default, using `wc` on a file gives three columns with the number of lines, the number of words, and the number of characters.
 We can ask for only the number of lines using the `-l` flag.